 Introduction.
-The introduction provides definitions for the practice and the education and certification of individuals in addition to an overview of the specific practice.
+The introduction provides definitions for the practice and the minimum qualifications for the education and certification of individuals in addition to an overview of the specific practice.

 Scope of Practice.
 The scope of practice delineates the parameters of the specific practice.